 Universities may not grant credit for a 100 level language course if 30 level course in high school was completed in the same language.

-See page 29 for the Compulsory Core Program Requirements that must be completed in the course of the four-year degree.
 Credits below = U of C credits.
 Red Deer College credits may differ from U of C credits.
 Check the Alberta Transfer Guide for transfer credit information.